President & CEO

 Manager, Investor Relations and Corporate Secretary

-Ms. Caridi has a Bachelor of Arts (Geography) from the University of British Columbia, has completed the Canadian Securities Course and a number of Corporate Governance courses.
-Ms Caridi is a member of the Canadian Investor Relations Institute.
+Ms. Monger has a Bachelor of Arts (Geography) from the University of British Columbia, has completed the Canadian Securities Course and is a member of the Canadian Investor Relations Institute.
+Ms. Monger is on the Board of Directors for the Make-A-Wish Foundation of BC & Yukon.